 Intentionally slowing your breath lets your body know that everything is okay, as it activates the PSNS.
 Breathing exercises will help to strengthen your lungs, improve your immune system, and decrease your heart rate.

 Practice this breathing exercise to activate your PSNS: Inhale for a count of 4.
-Hold the breathe for a count of 4.
+Hold the breath for a count of 4.
 Exhale for a count of 4.
-Repeat up to 10 breaths and increase to a count of 6 if you want to deepen the practice.
+Repeat up to 10 breaths.
+Increase to a count of 6 if you want to deepen the practice.

 Like meditation, yoga will help to activate your PSNS.
 It also cultivates your ability to decrease the fight or flight response when you are exposed to a stress trigger.

 Attending regular yoga classes or a dedicated self practice will improve your breathing, resilience, strength, flexibility and overall health.